Easing Into Menopause

 3. Common misconceptions about peri/menopause

-This series is similar to what we did with our:
+This series is similar to what I did with my:

-Here is our compiled list, our peri/menopause “chapbook” – 28 misconceptions, considerations, and suggestions for helping you ease into peri/menopause.
+Here is the compiled list, my peri/menopause “chapbook” – 28 misconceptions, considerations, and suggestions for helping you ease into peri/menopause.

 1. Menopause is a normal event in the aging process.
 Relentless and unpleasant symptoms aren’t normal.
 Treating these symptoms as a disease isn’t normal.